-DVR: Digital video recorder; in terms of home security, a DVR security system digitally records footage from surveillance cameras when motion is detected.
+DVR: Digital video recorder; in terms of home security, a DVR system digitally records footage from surveillance cameras when motion is detected.

 Electronic surveillance: The use of electronic devices to watch, monitor, or record people or things.

 Emergency: An unexpected, often dangerous situation that generally poses a threat to safety, property, health, or even the environment; emergencies usually require swift intervention to mitigate damages, injuries, or even death.

-Encryption/Encrypted: Converting data or any information from a readable format into code to prevent unauthorized use or access.
+Encryption/Encrypted: Converting any information from a readable format into code to prevent unauthorized use or access.

 Ethernet: A system for connecting a limited number of computer systems on a local area network (LAN) with protocols in place for the sharing and transmission of information.

-Exterior camera: A security camera strategically placed to monitor and record activity on the exterior premises of a property.
+Exterior camera: A surveillance camera strategically placed to monitor and record activity on the exterior premises of a property.

 False alarm: An incorrect report of an emergency situation or notice of a serious occurrence that fails to happen.

-Field of view: The angle through which security cameras and sensors can see and detect motion.
+Field of view: The angle through which cameras and detectors can see and detect motion.

 Fire alarm: A device that detects and sounds a loud noise to warn in the event of fire.

 FireFighter: Sensor developed by Vivint Smart Home that listens to existing, interconnected smoke detectors in a home and sends a signal to 24/7 home security supervising services when an alarm signal is sounded.

 Flood sensor: A sensor designed to detect and send notification of extreme shifts in moisture.

 Freeze sensor: A sensor designed to detect and send notification of extreme shifts in temperature.

-Front door security: Fortifying the most vulnerable part of the home against potential intruders; may include smart locks, door sensors, outdoor cameras, and a doorbell camera.
+Front door security: Fortifying the most vulnerable part of the home against potential intruders.
+This may include smart technology locks, door sensors, outdoor cameras, and a doorbell camera.

 Garage Door Controller: A device that allows individuals to close or open the garage door by flipping a switch on the garage wall or with a remote controller; smart garage door controllers enable opening and closing with a mobile device.